Self Organizing Nebulous Growths for Robust and Incremental Data Visualization: Abstract

 \section{Abstract}

-Non-parametric dimensionality reduction techniques, such as t-SNE and UMAP, are proficient in providing visualizations for fixed or static datasets, but they cannot incrementally map and insert new data points into existing data visualizations.
+Non-parametric dimensionality reduction techniques, such as t-SNE and UMAP, are proficient in providing visualizations for datasets of fixed sizes.
+However, they cannot incrementally map and insert new data points into an already provided data visualization.
 We present Self-Organizing Nebulous Growths (SONG), a parametric nonlinear dimensionality reduction technique that supports incremental data visualization, i.e., incremental addition of new data while preserving the structure of the existing visualization.
-In addition, SONG is capable of handling new data increments no matter whether they are similar or heterogeneous to the existing observations in distribution.
+In addition, SONG is capable of handling new data increments, no matter whether they are similar or heterogeneous to the already observed data distribution.
 We test SONG on a variety of real and simulated datasets.
 The results show that SONG is superior to Parametric t-SNE, t-SNE and UMAP in incremental data visualization.
 Specifically, for heterogeneous increments, SONG improves over Parametric t-SNE by 14.98 \% on the Fashion MNIST dataset and 49.73\% on the MNIST dataset regarding the cluster quality measured by the Adjusted Mutual Information scores.
 On similar or homogeneous increments, the improvements are 8.36\% and 42.26\% respectively.
-Furthermore, even in static cases, SONG performs better or comparable to UMAP, and superior to t-SNE.
-We also demonstrate that the algorithmic foundations of SONG render it more tolerant to noise compared to UMAP and t-SNE, thus providing greater utility for data with high variance or high mixing of clusters or noise.
+Furthermore, even when the above datasets are presented all at once, SONG performs better or comparable to UMAP, and superior to t-SNE.
+We also demonstrate that the algorithmic foundations of SONG render it more tolerant to noise compared to UMAP and t-SNE, thus providing greater utility for data with high variance, high mixing of clusters, or noise.